arfro/arfro.com/_drafts/2019-03-03-what-is-functional-programming.markdown

 ##### Misconception 2: Functional programming is a silver bullet.
 There is no silver bullet in programming.
 Functional programming just as any other paradigm is just a tool in your toolbox - it won't be a best choice for all tasks.
 Sure you can hit a nail with a crowbar but other tools might simply be more suitable.
 ##### Misconception 2: Functional programming is difficult.
 It's a different way of thinking which makes it appear more complex.
 It's obviously not a rule but I personally find that sometimes things that are considered very easy the imperative ways tend to seem a bit more complicated or cumbersome in functional programming.
 It's all a matter of practice and with time you get to "rewire" your ways of thinking.
-But even once you have your brain rewired I can guarantee that the learning will never cease, be it functional or imperative paradigm!
+But even once you have your brain rewired I can guarantee that the learning will never cease, be it functional or any other paradigm!

 ----